 Learn more about the corporate leaders and experts in early childhood education who manage KinderCare’s operations nationally to ensure that your child experiences the highest quality care in your local community.

-Chief Executive Officer for Early Learning Programs - Dr. Elanna S. Yalow, Ph.D., M.B.A.
+Chief Academic Officer - Dr. Elanna S. Yalow, Ph.D., M.B.A.

 Dr. Yalow is married and the mother of two sons.
 She is the daughter of the late Dr. Rosalyn Yalow, 1977 Nobel Laureate in Physiology or Medicine.